School Board Policy 903 -

 5. Document the incident.

-7. Any step or steps of this procedure may be skipped or addressed at a later time if the central administrator, building principal, assistant principal, or designee determines, in the exercise of his or her professional judgment, that immediate removal of the offending visitor is in the best interests of the students or the staff.
+7. Any step or steps of this procedure may be skipped or addressed at a later time if the central administrator, building principal, assistant principal, or designee determines, in the exercise of their professional judgment, that immediate removal of the offending visitor is in the best interests of the students or the staff.

 VI.
 Rules of Conduct for Visitors